- Plan a Visit

 “We’re enthusiastically exploring technology-based opportunities to continue our museum’s decades-long work to support K-12 students and teachers,” said Madlyn Runburg, NHMU Director of Education Initiatives.
 “Research Quest is the product of that work and now with the addition of EPIC Bioscience, we can expand our catalog of online investigations and better understand how learning is happening with these resources, a primary focus as we look to the future.”

-Learn more about using Research Quest in your classroom here.
+Research Quest is free, easy-to-use, engaging for students, and supports many curriculum standards.
+Learn more about using it in your classroom here.

 Westin Porter is a Digital Science Writer for the Natural History Museum of Utah, a part of the University of Utah in Salt Lake City.
 Our mission is to illuminate the natural world and the place of humans within it.
 In addition to housing outstanding exhibits for the public, NHMU is a research museum.
 Learn more.